tomas99batista/Ubiwhere_Challenge/README.md

 ## Introduction

 This challenge was proposed by [Ubiwhere](https://www.ubiwhere.com/) for their backend-dev position.
-Developed in Python/Django, with the support of Django Rest Framework, JWT, Postgres + Postgis and Docker.
+It was developed in Python/Django, with the support of Django Rest Framework, JWT, Postgres + Postgis and Docker.
 It's an API to manage Occurrences.

 ## Endpoints